dittyape/guides/docs/installation/running-manually.md

 }
 ```
 :::tip
-  Make sure to change chibi.domain for your own domain name, and `root /app/uploads` for the actual path where your upload folder is.
+  Make sure to change your-chibi-domain.example.com for your own domain name, and `root /app/uploads` for the actual path where your upload folder is.
 :::

 After correctly setting your Caddyfile and restarting the caddy process in your system, you should be able to visit your instance with the domain name and start using it.